random-j-farmer/tagged-minima/README.md

+# tagged-minima

+a clone of minima with rudimentary tag support.

+use this via remote_theme and define an empty tags.md that references the tags layout.

 # minima

 *Minima is a one-size-fits-all Jekyll theme for writers*.
 It's Jekyll's default (and first) theme.
 It's what you get when you run `jekyll new`.